 Single travelers wishing to book a double-occupancy cabin may do so at a 100% supplement of the per-person listed rate in select cabins upon availability.
 There are no triple cabins for three adults aboard the Isabella II.

 Families & Children

 Kids 6 years and older are welcomed aboard the yacht Isabela II.
 Kids under 12 years old at the time of sailing receive 10% off when sharing the cabin with 2 adults (applies only to one child per adult paying full fare).
-No child discounts apply on Peak Season dates, when an additional fee of $120 (2022) or $125 (2023) per child is incurred.
+No child discounts apply on Peak Season dates, when an additional fee of $125 per child is incurred.

 Protect your travel investment with insurance.
 Our partners at Travelex Insurance offer a variety of plans and policies to fit every trip and budget.
 Coverage for a pre-existing medical condition is also available if you purchase the Travel Select plan within 15 days of the initial trip payment; refer to plan details.
 Learn more about travel insurance or get a free quote.

-Note that Galapagos Province requires foreign travelers to show proof of medical insurance coverage for entry.
-If you are traveling to the Galapagos Islands, confirm with your travel insurance provider that your policy contains medical coverage to meet this entry requirement.
+We strongly recommend that you travel to Galapagos Province with travel insurance that contains medical coverage.
 Be certain to bring your insurance plan ID documents with you when you travel.

 Use the itinerary as a guide only.
 Itineraries may be altered due to weather, wildlife, national park regulation or at the captain’s discretion.
 Due to the active nature of volcanoes in the Western Galapagos, alternate excursions may be offered.
 The ability to be flexible makes this type of small ship cruising unique.